 When MRI receives Personal Data, it does so on its customer’s or prospective customer’s behalf.
 To request access to, or correction, amendment or deletion of, Personal Data, Data Subjects should contact the MRI customer or prospective customer that collected their Personal Data.
 MRI will cooperate with its customers’ and prospective customers’ reasonable requests for assistance in permitting Data Subjects to exercise their rights under applicable data protection laws.

-MRI will conduct periodic self-assessments of its relevant practices to verify adherence to this Policy and the EU-US Privacy Shield Principles.
+MRI will conduct periodic self-assessments of its relevant practices to verify adherence to this Policy, the EU-U.S. Privacy Shield Principles, and the Swiss-U.S. Privacy Shield Framework.
 Any employee who intentionally violates this Policy will be subject to disciplinary action up to and including termination of employment.
 In compliance with the Privacy Shield Principles, MRI commits to resolve complaints about our collection or use of your personal information.
-Any Data Subject who has a complaint concerning MRI’s processing of Personal Data should contact MRI’s Legal Department by emailing firstname.lastname@example.org or by calling 216-825-6710, or the MRI customer or prospective customer that collected the Data Subject’s Personal Data.
+Any Data Subject who has a complaint concerning MRI’s processing of Personal Data should contact MRI’s Legal Department by emailing email@example.com or by calling 216-825-6710, or the MRI customer or prospective customer that collected the Data Subject’s Personal Data.

-MRI has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit https://www.jamsadr.com/eu-usprivacy-shield for more information or to file a complaint.
+MRI has further committed to refer unresolved Privacy Shield complaints related to non-HR data to JAMS, an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit https://www.jamsadr.com/eu-us-privacy-shield for more information on arbitration regarding both the EU-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield or to file a complaint.
 The services of JAMS are provided at no cost to you.
-Finally, as a last resort and in limited situations, EU individuals may seek redress from the Privacy Shield Panel, a binding arbitration mechanism.
+Finally, as a last resort and in limited situations, EU and Swiss individuals may seek redress from the Privacy Shield Panel, a binding arbitration mechanism.

-MRI is committed to cooperating with the EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
+MRI is committed to cooperating with the EU and Swiss data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.